Ritz-Carlton Al Wadi Desert

 What to expect at Al Maha

 Al Maha offers a huge range of desert activities included in your hotel stay, as well as add-on options from dining under the stars to spa packages.
-The resort is inside the 225sq km Dubai Desert Conservation Reserve making for a brilliant combination of wellness and nature.
-You can choose to explore the desert by 4×4, foot, camel, or horseback.
+The resort is inside the 225sq km Dubai Desert Conservation Reserve, making for a brilliant combination of wellness and nature.
+You can explore the desert by 4×4, foot, camel, or horseback.

 How much does a night at Al Maha Cost?

-Dust off your wallet as exclusive Arabian luxury of this caliber doesn’t come cheap.
+Dust off your wallet, as exclusive Arabian luxury of this calibre doesn’t come cheap.
 Suites with a private pool start at 4,445 AED / $1,200 USD plus local taxes per night.
-Look out for special offers though such as Valentine’s Day and Mother’s Day.
+Look out for special offer,s though, such as Valentine’s Day and Mother’s Day.

 Those looking for a daycation escape can indulge in a Timeless Spa package, including lunch, treatments, and pool use.